-This month is all about gearing up for guests.
-Thanksgiving often brings family and friends from out of town and you’ll need ways to entertain them in your neck of the woods.
+Have family and friends visiting from out of town and need ways to entertain them in your neck of the woods?
 Use this list for inspiration!

 725 S. Lincoln Blvd.

 Why we love it: Breathtaking views and stellar attractions make this a wonderful place to take visitors.
 It’s home to RIVERSPORT Adventures, a grand obstacle course complete with climbling walls, zip lines and an impressive slide, and RIVERSPORT Rapids, the brand new white water rafting center.
 Buy an adventure pass and climb to the top of the course as a family, or simply visit the area to take advantage of the free playground and the beautiful views of the Oklahoma River and downtown skyline.
 If you time your visit right, you might just get to see Olympic hopefuls rowing down the river.
 Families can even ski and surf!

 25 NW 9th St

 Why we love it: While sophisticated art galleries might feel off-limits for families, Factory Obscura welcomes visitors of all ages to explore an immersive art experience.
 Touchable art sounds you encouraging exploration and imagination.
 If you really love your guests, be sure to take them next door to enjoy a sweet treat at Katiebug’s Sips & Sweets (7 NW 9th St).